LaurentVeyssier/Image-Captioning-Project-with-full-Encoder-Decoder-model/README.md

 ![](asset/sample-1-epoch-SGD-optim.PNG)

-After two epochs: The context of the image is fully captured in the proposed caption but there are images with a totally wrong caption.
+After two epochs: For most images, the context is fully captured in the proposed caption (but there are images with totally wrong caption).

 ![](asset/sample-2-epoch-Adam-optim.PNG)